-Equity mutual funds are accounted for by identified lot.
-Lots are formed when capital gains or dividends are reinvested, or when rebalancing of the portfolio occurs and purchases or sales are made.
-In situations where a large distribution of the pool is planned or needed, selling lots that are in a gain position may be needed to realize income and cash to support the planned spending.
-Realizing investment losses is discouraged as this reduces the claim to cash balances and the loss must be allocated to a speedtype as a reduction in investment income and spending.
-Robust planning and execution of trade gains should be vetted with our outside investment advisory firm, IAC, internal system and campus leadership, and the Regent's Finance Committee or full Board of Regents.
+Equity mutual funds are accounted for by identified lot and/or average cost.
+In situations where a large distribution of the pool is planned or needed, selling lots that are in a gain position may be required to realize capital gains and cash to support the planned spending.
+Realizing investment losses is discouraged as this reduces the claim to cash balances and the loss must be accounted for as a reduction in investment income and spending.
+Robust planning and execution of trade gains should be vetted with outside investment advisory firm, IAC, CU System and campus leadership, and the Regent's Finance Committee or full Board of Regents.